pydio/cells/tools/docker/compose/basic/README.md

 # Locally deploy Pydio Cells in no time!

-This sample configuration helps you running a Cells server in sandbox mode with docker compose.
+This sample configuration helps you to run a Cells server in sandbox mode with docker compose.

 On your workstation, simply: